susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

 # Overview

-In this section, we will demonstrate how to make an HTML element, like a button, to interact with keikai spreadsheet in a JSP using AJAX.
+In this section, we will demonstrate how to make an HTML element, like a button, to interact with Keikai spreadsheet in a JSP using AJAX.
 As the ZK framework has integrated with <http://jquery.com>, and we don't have to include jQuery's JavaScript library.
 This will be our first choice when using a JavaScript library.
 We assume you know some basics about jQuery.